thinkloop/spa-webserver/README.md

 # spa-webserver
-A dev webserver that redirects non-existent urls to the nearest index.html.
-This allows for SPA-style client-side navigation.
+A development webserver (do not use in production) that redirects non-existent urls to the nearest index.html, allowing for SPA-style client-side navigation.
-For example, if a visitor goes to `//yoursite.com/products/id123`, and only a root index.html file exists, that file will be loaded with the given url, allowing the app to update its state accordingly - aka enabling client-side nav.
+For example, if a visitor visits `//yoursite.com/products/id123`, but only a root index.html file exists, that file will be loaded with the given url, allowing the app to update its state accordingly.

 ## Install
 ```